Sachinart/wordpress-bruteforce/README.md

---timeout          Request timeout in seconds (default: 10) --only-enumerate   Only enumerate usernames, skip password brute force --delay            Delay between requests in seconds (default: 0)
+--timeout          Request timeout in seconds (default: 10) --only-enumerate   Only enumerate usernames, skip password brute force --delay            Delay between requests in seconds (default: 0) --resume           If script gets stopped by anything, you can continue from where it was stopped by --resume tag
 ```

 ### Examples